rangle/ngCourse2/handout/change-detection/how_change_detection_works.md

 Let's see how change detection works with a simple example.

 We are going to create a simple `MovieApp` to show information about one movie.
-This app is going to consist of only two components, the `MovieComponent` that shows information about the movie, and the `MainComponent` which holds a reference to the movie with buttons to perform some actions.
+This app is going to consist of only two components: the `MovieComponent` that shows information about the movie and the `MainComponent` which holds a reference to the movie with buttons to perform some actions.

 As always, the first step is to create our `index.html` file using the HTML element defined in the root component of our app `MainComponent`.